uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 [<img src="https://raw.githubusercontent.com/uwetom/media-production-worksheets/refs/heads/master/wk-unity-external-data-2/images/edit-prefab-video.png">](https://uwe.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=18c829c7-389e-48d9-8617-b28701019986)

-(Note: In the last video I reffered to the Array that we created as a 'list'.
+(Note: In the last video I referred to the Array that we created as a 'list'.
 It is in fact an Array.
 In Unity Lists are quite different).

 Now we are ready to add asteroids / rocks to the AR scene based on the NASA data, and using the ```instantiate``` function.